pivotal/docs-tap/scc/ootb-supply-chain-testing-scanning.md

 the namespace has the objects that you configured in the other supply chain setups:

-- **registries secrets**: Kubernetes secrets of type `kubernetes.io/dockerconfigjson` that contains credentials for pushing and pulling the container images built by the supply chain as well as the installation of TAP
+- **registries secrets**: Kubernetes secrets of type `kubernetes.io/dockerconfigjson` that contain credentials for pushing and pulling the container images built by the supply chain and the installation of Tanzu Application Platform.

-  For more information, see [Out of the Box Supply Chain Basic](ootb-supply-chain-basic.md).

-- **service account**: The identity to be used for any interaction with the Kubernetes API made by the supply chain
+- **service account**: The identity to be used for any interaction with the Kubernetes API made by the supply chain.

-  For more information, see [Out of the Box Supply Chain Basic](ootb-supply-chain-basic.md).

 - **rolebinding**: Grant to the identity the necessary roles for creating the resources prescribed by the supply chain.

-  For more information, see [Out of the Box Supply Chain Basic](ootb-supply-chain-basic.md).
+  For more information on the preceding objects, see [Out of the Box Supply Chain Basic](ootb-supply-chain-basic.md).

 - **Tekton pipeline**: A pipeline runs whenever the supply chain hits the stage of testing the source code.